 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Good morning to the people of Nunavut.
+Good morning to my fellow Nunavummiut.

 Today is our last day here in the House during this winter sitting.
-I rise today as we have been here a little over three weeks, with long hours, experiencing both stressful situations, as well as happy times.
-I do feel for my colleagues, but we have to keep going.
+I rise today as we have been here a little over three weeks, with long hours, experiencing both stressful situations as well as happy times.
+I do feel for my colleague, but we have to keep going, even though it might be difficult.

-Mr. Speaker, I would like to urge every one of you, including the ministers and the regular members, to listen carefully to the discussions and dialogues that we hold in the House about where the government is going to be going.
+Mr. Speaker, I would like to urge every one of you, including the ministers and the regular members, to listen carefully to the discussions and dialogues that we hold in the House about where the government is going to be heading.
 I urge the regular members to be even stronger in voicing their opinions.
 We have to read and be well informed and face the government on the challenges that we face, and not wait until the next session.
 We have to hold dialogue in between the sessions.

 I just wanted to make that comment, Mr. Speaker.
 I would like to wish everyone a nice spring.
 I do want to thank the people of Iqaluit for being very welcoming.

 I urge the members that we do have a lot of work to do as ministers and regular members.
 Please make sure that you voice your concerns.
 There is a lot more we can do.
 I am challenging everyone because we do have a lot of work to do.
-The people have placed their trust in us to represent them.
+Let's not forget that the people have placed their trust in us to represent them.
 Thank you, Mr. Speaker.